annatiso/MD-project-HAI5014/readme.md

 >
 > — Christie Pitts (Verizon Ventures)

-You can have a look at this YouTube video for further information about chatbots: [What is a chatbot?
-Types of chatbots & how they work](https://www.youtube.com/watch?v=mSY6JrJZ4aw&ab_channel=Zendesk)
+You can have a look at this YouTube video for further information about chatbots: [What is a Chatbot?](https://www.youtube.com/watch?v=o9-ObGgfpEk&ab_channel=IBMTechnology)

 ## What are the features of a good chatbot?